 Blaize Pengilly 40:14

 There is.
 So we've covered off the main ones but Christmas, there's always a sneaky extra expenses that you might not be expecting.
 So maybe you pay someone to come around and mow your lawn to tidy up the backyard before you have guests over.
-Maybe you get your head, your nails done to look your best for Christmas.
+Maybe you get your hair and nails done to look your best for Christmas.
 I know I said whatever it is, think about any extra costs that you may incur this season.
 So if you need a new umbrella for your patios, and people aren't dying in the hot summer sun for Ozzy Christmas, think of all those extra costs that may be incurred that might be a little bit out of the ordinary.
 All right dance, that's breaking down the costs.
 So step one, write down everything you'll be spending money on step two, allocate, estimated spend amounts to each of these costs, whats step three?

 Dan Jovevski 41:04